cometaj2/hcli_hai/README.rst

 Supports
 --------

-- Chatting by sending command line input streams (e.g. via pipes).
+- Chatting via input/output streams (e.g. via pipes).
-- Getting and setting a context to setup a new conversation or to save a conversation.
+- .hai folder structure in a users's home directory to help track hai configuration and contexts.
+- Creating, listing, deleting and changing conversation contexts.
 - Behavior setting to allow for persistent chatbot behavior (e.g. the Do Anything Now (DAN) prompt).
-- .hai folder structure in a users's home directory to help track hai configuration and contexts.
-- Context listing, summary title, and latest context.json update time to help contextualize the listing.
-- Context selection from existing context list
-- Deletion of context

 To Do
 -----